-Data Protection Impact Assessment under the GDPR (DPIA)
+Data Protection Impact Assessments under the GDPR

-At what point should a DPIA be conducted?
+When should a DPIA be conducted?

 What is ‘privacy by design’?